Bongeunsa Temple

 Entering Bongeunsa Temple

-Bongeunsa Temple is a Buddhist temple that dates back to 794 located south of the Han River and just north of the Starfield COEX Mall in Gangnam-gu.
+Bongeunsa Temple is a Buddhist temple that dates back to 794 located south of the Hangang River and just north of the Starfield COEX Mall in Gangnam-gu.
 It was originally known as Gyeonseongsa when first built.
 This was during the rule of King Wonseong of Silla.
 Its location was 1 kilometer (0.6 miles) southwest of its current location.

 Gyeonseongsa was refurbished in 1498 by Queen Jeonghyeon.
 At this time, it was renamed as Bongeunsa.